Lewandowski Makes History Again As Bayern Reclaim Summit - UrduPoint

 Union grabbed a late consolation goal when replacement striker Sebastian Polter netted from the penalty spot having been brought down by Pavard.

-Dortmund moved up to third after a goalless draw at Schalke, who had the better chances in the Ruhr derby.
+- 'Not on PlayStation' - Dortmund moved up to third after a goalless draw at Schalke, who had the better chances in the Ruhr derby, and had a penalty shout turned down.

 Schalke centre-back Salif Sane headed onto the crossbar with nearly half an hour played and soon after midfielder Suat Serdar hit the post.

-Schalke's Welsh striker Rabbi Matondo, 19, wasted three clear chances, while at the other end Dortmund playmaker Marco Reus and England winger Jadon Sancho went close for the visitors.
+Schalke's Wales forward Rabbi Matondo, 19, wasted three clear chances, while at the other end Dortmund playmaker Marco Reus and England winger Jadon Sancho went close for the visitors.

+"We didn't score, but in the first half we had two big chances," said Schalke captain and goalkeeper Alexander Nuebel.

+"The ease will only come back when we're aggressive, when we follow through our plan and win games," said the 30-year-old.

+"That's not there at the moment.
+We have to be able to get it back.

-Freiburg went second after bouncing back from last weekend's shock defeat at Union to earn a 2-1 win at home to RB Leipzig.
+"We are not on Play Station here."
+Freiburg are a point behind Bayern in second after bouncing back from last weekend's shock defeat at Union to earn a 2-1 win at home to RB Leipzig.

 After beating Zenit Saint-Petersburg in the Champions League in mid-week, Leipzig came unstuck as Nicolas Hoefler gave Freiburg the lead on the stroke of half-time before striker Nils Petersen came off the bench to add a second on 90 minutes.